dektrium/yii2-user/docs/getting-started.md

 minimal steps.
 Only one configuration step should be taken and you are ready to have user management on your Yii2 website.

+> If you're using Yii2 advanced template, you should read [this article](usage-with-advanced-template.md) firstly.

 ### 1. Download

 Yii2-user can be installed using composer.
 Run following command to download and